-Argentina, Caribbean, Central America, Guatemala, Haiti, Regions, Southern Cone, Today in Latin America
+Argentina, Caribbean, Central America, Guatemala, Haiti, Regions, Southern Cone, This Week in Latin America

 In Upset, Argentina’s Election Will Head to Second Round

 October 26, 2015 By Staff

 Top Story — In Argentina’s presidential election on Sunday, Argentina’s Daniel Scioli failed to avoid a runoff in a major upset, while comedian Jimmy Morales won second-round polls in Guatemala by a landslide and polling in Haiti passed off without either major violence or a clear winner.

 Scioli, the longtime favorite and the chosen successor of President Cristina Fernández de Kirchner, appeared early on Monday to have tied with the opposition mayor of Buenos Aires Mauricio Macri, The Associated Press reported.
 Both candidates received some 35 percent of the vote, contrary to many analysts’ expectation that Scioli, the governor of Buenos Aires province, would win outright.

 In the run-off election to be held on Nov.
 22, Macri could upset Scioli by winning over support of the third-place candidate, Sergio Massa, who has also cast himself as a departure from the ruling party’s populism.

 In Guatemala, Jimmy Morales claimed victory late on Sunday with projections showing he won more than two-thirds of the vote.
 The election’s second round comes a month and a half after the arrest of former president Otto Pérez Molina on corruption charges.